Unum Disability Insurance Claims Attorneys

 Erik Abell earned a Bachelor of Arts from the University of Kentucky and a Juris Doctor from the Louis D. Brandeis School of Law at the University of Louisville.
 He regularly litigates ERISA governed disability claims in federal courts all over the nation.
 He got his first experience with disability law fresh out of law school while working at a civil litigation firm in Louisville, KY.
 After finding a passion for disability law cases, in 2015 he starting developing and managing the disability insurance division of another practice specializing in civil litigation and workers compensation cases.
 As a member of the Kentucky Bar Association and Kentucky Justice Association, Abell is fully licensed to practice law in Kentucky.
 He is also licensed in several U.S. district courts nationwide.

 Joe Capitan is a member of the Pennsylvania Bar Association, Philadelphia Bar Association, and Pennsylvania Association for Justice.
 Super Lawyers named him a Pennsylvania Rising Star in 2013, 2014, 2015, 2016, and 2017.
-He handles long-term disability cases, short-term disability cases, and some cases involving Social Security disability benefits.
+He handles long-term and short-term disability cases.
 He is licensed to practice law in Pennsylvania state courts as well as the Eastern District and Middle District for Pennsylvania under the federal court system.
 Capitan comes from a blue-collar background, and he takes pride in fighting for the best interest of his clients.
 Before founding Abell & Capitan in 2017, Capitan began a disability insurance practice at a well-known plaintiff’s law firm in Philadelphia.

 Our firm has Pennsylvania offices in Chadds Ford, Philadelphia, and Newtown Square as well as Louisville, Kentucky.
 We will work towards a settlement that covers all of your needs and can take your case to court when it is necessary to recover just compensation.